graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 The gradients from each batch are accumulated and these accumulated gradients are used to compute the weight update.
-When gradient accumulation is used, the effective batch size of the model is the 'number of mini-batches' for which the gradients are accumulated multiplied by the mini-batch size.
+When gradient accumulation is used, the effective batch size of the model is the number of mini-batches for which the gradients are accumulated multiplied by the mini-batch size.

-Gradient accumulation is a useful optimisation technique for replicated graphs as it reduces the number of times the gradients are exchanged between replicas by a factor of 'number of mini-batches'.
+Gradient accumulation is a useful optimisation technique for replicated graphs as it reduces the number of times the gradients are exchanged between replicas by a factor of the number of mini-batches.
 This is because the gradients only need to be exchanged between replicas when the weight update is computed.
-When gradient accumulation is used with replication, the effective batch size of the model is the 'number of mini-batches' for which the gradients are accumulated multiplied by the mini-batch size multiplied by the replication factor.
+When gradient accumulation is used with replication, the effective batch size of the model is the number of mini-batches for which the gradients are accumulated multiplied by the mini-batch size multiplied by the replication factor.

-There are multiple convenient ways to use gradient accumulation in your model with minimal modifications to your model.
+There are multiple convenient ways to use gradient accumulation with minimal modifications to your model.

 Optimizers
 __________